Treatment of Rhinophyma

 First, excess tissue is removed then the laser or electrosurgical device is used to shape the nose.
 A smoke evacuator is used to remove fumes – this sounds like a vacuum cleaner.
 The procedure itself takes about one hour.
 Once it is over the nurse will apply a dressing to the nose.

-The treated area will look red and raw.
+The treated area will look red and raw, rather like a grazed knee.
 Vaseline or antibiotic ointment and a dressing will be applied.
-When the anaesthetic wears off, Panadol may be used.
+When the anaesthetic wears off, Panadol or Panadeine may be used.
 Swelling around the nose and the eyes may be quite marked and is worst at 2-3 days after surgery.
-Please apply ice packs (e.g. packet of frozen peas in a clean tea towel) hourly for 10-15 minutes on the day of surgery to reduce swelling.
+Please apply ice packs (or packet of frozen peas in a clean tea towel) hourly for 10-15 minutes on the day of surgery to reduce swelling.
+If the nose is oozing, apply the cold pack firmly and continuously (no peeking) for 20 minutes.

-The treated area should be dressed twice daily as follows:
+Starting the day after surgery, the treated area should be dressed daily as follows:

-- Use gauze or cotton buds with hydrogen peroxide to remove all crusts, and then dry with gauze.
+- Use gauze or cotton buds with hydrogen peroxide or saline to remove all crusts, and then dry with gauze.
+Do notget peroxide in the eyes.

 - Apply Vaseline generously.

 The wound will be reviewed in the first few days.
 The dressings will need to continue for approximately 10-14 days until healing is complete.
-The nose will remain pink for a further 2 to 3 months and must be protected with sunscreen.
-Once the nose has healed, it usually has a smoother, slightly shiny surface in comparison with its previous appearance.
+The nose will remain pink for a further 2 to 3 months and must be protected with sunscreen everyday for 3 months.
+Use a flesh coloured zinc stick sunblock and a hat if outside.
+Once the nose has healed, it usually has a smoother, slightly shiny surface and is somewhat lighter in colour than previously.

 Most people will still have a large nose after the treatment but it will have a better shape.
 The surface is usually smooth and shiny.
 Scarring and an uneven surface (due to underlying cysts) may occur.